Kristol-Ice/ClearURLs-custom-rule/README.md

 "search", // use for tracking, doesn't need (link of seller from cart page/home page/popup when add item to cart) Example: search=addtocart, search=0
 "pvtime" // may be time that generate tracking link? (link of another item from item info page) and doesn't need "pantip.com" site //added
-"pixiv.net" site //added
+"#lead.*" //as the name says use for tracking 100% "pixiv.net" site //added
 "redditmail.com" site //added
 "invol.co" site //added